In our 2020 wrap-up blog post, we made three goals for 2021. They were:

 Being able to quickly turn around and see each other’s screen was appealing – to be able to show each other things, but also to give us a modicum of accountability, which self-employment lacks at the best of times.
 But also appealing was the thought of having the central desk reservation, where each of us would have a little nook where we could concentrate and really get in the zone.

-We debated for a while, but eventually employee wellbeing won out again – the fact that we were complaining so much at the thought of having to stand up and walk the arduous four paces it would take to see each other’s screen meant that probably it was a good idea to be forced to get off our arses every now and then.
+We debated for a while, but eventually employee wellbeing won out again – the fact that we were complaining so much at the thought of having to stand up and walk the arduous four paces it would take to see each other’s screen meant that probably it was a good idea to be forced to get up every now and then.

 The vinyl